melezhik/outthentic-dsl/README.md

 * The only requirement for generator code - it should return _new Outthentic entities_.

-* If you use Perl in generator expressions ( which is by default ) - last statement in your code should return reference to array of strings.
+* If you use Perl in generator expressions ( which is by default ) - last statement in your code should be one of three :

+** reference to array of strings, every string should _represent_ a _new_ Outthentic entity ** string to represent a _new_ Outthentic entities, this could be multiline string ** path to file with check expressions - new outthentic entities

+Usually you will choose first two options:

 Strings in array would _represent_ a _new_ Outthentic entities.

 * If you use not Perl language in generator expressions to produce new Outthentic entities you should print them into **stdout**.
 See examples below.